teikei/teikei/README.md

 Teikei Admin allows content moderators and administrators to update and manage stored data.
 It connects to the same Teikei API backend application as the frontend module, but through separate Admin API endpoints.
 It's built with [crudl.io](https://crudl.io/), an open-source admin dashboard.

-The monorepo makes use of yarn workspaces and lerna and provides top-level scripts to run a Teikei application stant and work with all 3 modules from a single repository.
+The monorepo makes use of yarn workspaces and lerna and provides top-level scripts to run a complete Teikei application stack with a single command and to conveniently work with all 3 modules from a single repository.

 ## Getting started